Hemp - Background and Regulations

 At least six states - Alaska, Arizona, Kansas, Missouri, New Jersey and Oklahoma - enacted legislation in 2018 establishing hemp research and industrial hemp pilot programs.

-There are 33 states with laws regulating Hemp including: Alabama, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Indiana, Kentucky, Maine, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New York, North Carolina, North Dakota, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Utah, Vermont, Virginia, Washington, and West Virginia.
+There are 34 states with laws regulating Hemp including: Alabama, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Indiana, Kentucky, Maine, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Utah, Vermont, Virginia, Washington, and West Virginia.

 There are 24 states that have defined industrial hemp as distinct from other strains of cannabis and removed barriers to its production.